Skills-Based Routing Replaces the Group Email Inbox

 - Everyone has their own folder management techniques.

 - There are inconsistent skill levels between group members.

 Yes, there are techniques for trying to manage group inboxes better but few people would say they work consistently well.

 Where Does Workflow Automation Fit?

-With workflow automation, any element of a new request can be analyzed with business rules and then routed to an individual or pool of individuals best able to manage it.
+With workflow automation, any element of a new request can be analyzed using business rules.
+The request is then routed to an individual or pool of individuals best able to manage it.
 This ensures business efficiency and the best possible experience for the requester.

 Without a skills-based routing workflow, a request may bounce around from person to person until the right employee is found.
 Meanwhile, multiple people are unnecessarily interrupted, and the requester is forced to wait longer.
 However, when automation is employed, requests and tasks are assigned to the people best able to fulfill them.